privacysandbox/protected-auction-services-docs/protected_app_signals_cost.md

 *   The cost for the SFE of receiving the SelectAd request from Ad Server: (refer to [C2 in the B&A cost explainer][8])
 *   The cost for the SFE of sending the SelectAdResponse response to the Ad Server (see [C8 in the B&A cost explainer][9])

-In the case of PAS the costs C1 and C2 of the communication from AdServer to SFE will depend on the solution adopted for ad retrieval In case of TEE ad retrieval the RTB server will send to the Ad Server information to help during retrieval and bidding such as contextual embeddings while in case of contextual the amount of data sent is expected to be higher since it will contain an additional list of ad identifiers and possibly some per-ad embeddings to be used during TopK selection (in case of hybrid ad retrieval) or bidding.
+In the case of PAS the costs C1 and C2 of the communication from AdServer to SFE will depend on the solution adopted for ad retrieval.
+In case of TEE ad retrieval the RTB server will send to the Ad Server information to help during retrieval and bidding such as contextual embeddings while in case of contextual the amount of data sent is expected to be higher since it will contain an additional list of ad identifiers and possibly some per-ad embeddings to be used during TopK selection (in case of hybrid ad retrieval) or bidding.

 ### H, V: Cost of running the SFE and Auction Server